Mental Health Volunteer

-What is the Mental Health Integration Support Program
+What is the Mental Health Integration Support Volunteer Program

 The Mental Health Integration Support program (MHIS) is a volunteer resource service run by Community Volunteer Connections, in cooperation with Fraser Health staff at assigned facilities.
 This program has been operating since 2009!